-Many new homebuyers make the mistake of rushing out to buy things to fill their home as soon as the seller says "yes" and the loan is approved.
-There are still a few major hurdles to jump before your loan closes.
-We have given you a list of things below you will want to stay away from when waiting for your loan to close.
+Many new homebuyers make the mistake of rushing out to buy new things for their home as soon as the seller says "yes" and the lender approves their loan.
+There still remain a few major hurdles to jump before your loan closes.
+Below you'll find a list of things to avoid during this crucial time of your home purchase.

-Don't empty your wallet on big-ticket items It may be tempting to order that new couch for the soon-to-be-yours parlor, but it's advisable to stay away from making major purchases like furniture, appliances, jewelry, or vacations until your home loan closes.
-Your lender may send up red flags if you purchase your appliances on your credit cards in the middle of your loan process.
-Since lenders are reviewing your financial accounts, a large cash purchase is also not advised.
+Don't empty your wallet on big-ticket items You may be itching to turn your new living room into a showplace, or celebrate your new dream home, but stay away from big purchases like furniture, cars, appliances, or vacations until your loan closes.
+Using credit cards to buy furniture could jeopardize your lending process by distorting your numbers.
+Because lenders are perusing your financial accounts, a large cash purchase is also a mistake.